-D-Link and the D-Link logo are trademarks or registered trademarks of D-Link Corporation or its subsidiaries in the United States or other countries. iPhone, iPad, and iPod touch are registered trademarks of Apple Inc. Android is a trademark of Google, Inc. All other company or product names mentioned herein are trademarks or registered trademarks of their respective companies.
+D-Link and the D-Link logo are trademarks or registered trademarks of D-Link Corporation or its subsidiaries in the United States or other countries.
+All other company or product names mentioned herein are trademarks or registered trademarks of their respective companies.